 - Cornstarch: This helps to thicken the berry juices so the crisp sets for serving.

-- Preheat the oven to 375°F. In an 8″ baking dish, place the blueberries on the bottom with fresh squeezed lemon juice on top.
+In an 8″ baking dish, place the blueberries on the bottom with freshly squeezed lemon juice on top.
 Toss the blueberries in the sugar and cornstarch mixture.

-- Bake.
 Sprinkle over top of the blueberries.
-Bake 35 to 40 minutes or until the blueberries and the oatmeal topping is lightly golden.
+Bake for 35 to 40 minutes or until the blueberries and the oatmeal topping is lightly golden.

-- If you are using unsalted butter, add 1/4 tsp salt with cinnamon.
+- Salt or no salt.
+If you are using unsalted butter, add 1/4 tsp salt with cinnamon.

-- Old fashioned rolled oats are recommended over instant oats.
+- Oats.
+Old-fashioned rolled oats are recommended over instant oats.
 They will crisp up much nicer in the amount of time given in the oven.

-- Add nuts to the topping, if desired.
+- Nuts.
+Add nuts to the topping, if desired.
 Chopped almonds, walnuts, pecans, whatever you like.

 Recipe FAQs

-Both will work for sure.
-I use frozen myself, just for convenience sake, but you can use fresh if you have a ton you want to use up.
+I use frozen myself, just for convenience sake, but you can use fresh, too.
 Sometimes I’ll have loads of frozen blueberries saved from when they were in season to use at a later date.
 When using frozen, there is no need to thaw first.
 They will come with a little added water, so you may need to adjust the amount of cornstarch you use to thicken it up.

 Absolutely!
 Simply prepare the filling and topping separately.
 Store each in an airtight container in the fridge for up to 2 days before baking and then assemble right before popping it in the oven.